-Any plans for a merger of medical schools must consider facilities issues and especially plans for the health sciences campus on Bull Street, which may involve other health sciences colleges (Arts and Sciences, Nursing, Pharmacy, Public Health).
-All opportunities to share administrative overhead and facilities cost across the allied health fields should be explored.
+Any plans for a merger of colleges must consider facilities issues.
+All opportunities to share administrative overhead and facilities cost across should be explored.
 Steps that do not require a merger may result in costs savings.

 Universities typically do a poor job of assessing the outcomes of reorganization decisions.
 For example, the committee would have appreciated a long-term analysis of the savings and benefits generated by previous mergers and reorganizations, such as the major reorganization that created the College of Arts and Sciences.
 So far as we know, no assessment was conducted.
 The committee would add to EAB's recommendations, then, a proposal that any merger entail an assessment scheme for the benefit of future planners.